The Formation Rate and Luminosity Function of Fast X-ray transients from Einstein probe: LUMINOSITY FUNCTION AND FORMATION RATE

 where $M_j$ represents the number of objects in the new associated set ($M_i$, red rectangle) of FXT $i$, and $j<i$ means the $j_{th}$ FXT has a smaller redshift than the $i_{th}$ FXT.
 The right panel of Figure \ref{cum} shows the cumulative redshift distribution $\phi(z_i)$ of FXTs.
 The formation rate of FXTs can be derived from

-where $(1+z)$ results from the cosmological time dilation, $dV(z)/dz$ is the differential comoving volume, which can be expressed as:
+where $(1+z)$ results from the cosmological time dilation and $dV(z)/dz$ is the differential comoving volume, which can be expressed as:

 The left panel of Figure \ref{rate} gives the normalized comoving formation rate $\rho(z)$ of FXTs, and the error bar gives a $1\sigma$ confidence level.
-We approximate the expression of the FXT formation rate with a simply power-law function:
+The differential distribution $\frac{d\phi(z)}{dz}$ is numerically derived by applying a finite-difference method to the cumulative redshift distribution shown in the right panel of Figure 3.
+We model the FXT formation rate using two distinct functional forms: a simply power-law function $\rho(z)= \rho(0)(1+z)^{-\delta}$ and a broken power-law function:

-Here the value of $\delta$ can be fitted with the data in the left panel of Figure \ref{rate}, $\delta= -0.21 \pm 0.59$.
-And the local formation rate $\rho(0)$ can be estimated by the expected number of FXTs detected by EP, which can be be expressed as
+Given the physical plausibility and the substantial uncertainties in the observational data at $z>1.0$, we fix the parameter $\gamma_2 = -0.26$ to the value of the star formation rate (SFR) slope for $0.97<z<4.48$ reported by \cite{Hopkins_2006}.
+The remaining parameters are fitted to the data in the left panel of Figure \ref{rate}, yielding $\delta = 0.21 \pm 0.59$ for the single power-law model and $\gamma_1 = 4.25 \pm 2.38$ with $z_b = 0.90 \pm 0.33$ for the broken power law model.
+A comparison of the best-fit curves (solid and dashed lines) shows that the broken power-law provides a better description of $\rho(z)$.
+Moreover, the local formation rate $\rho(0)$ can be estimated by the expected number of FXTs detected by EP, which can be expressed as